Everything you need to know about Creatine

-It is also important to note that there are people who do not react to creatine supplementation.
+It is also important to note that there are people who do not respond to creatine supplementation.

 Creatine is probably the most effective supplement on the market for those looking to increase muscle mass.

-In addition to being the most effective, it is also cheap and combines well with other supplements such as Whey for example.
+In addition to being the most effective, it is also inexpensive and combines well with other supplements, such as Whey for example.

 If your goal is to increase muscle mass, creatine supplementation is undoubtedly a good bet.

-If you want to know the best Creatine supplements on the market, check out The Best Creatine Supplements (and the worst as well).
+If you want to know the best Creatine supplements on the market, check out the article The Best Creatine Supplements (And The Worst Too).